The Lycian Coast of Turkey....

 Many Lycian relics remain visible today, especially their distinctive rock-cut tombs in the sides of cliffs in the region.

-Around twenty major sites remain today with the Lycians' unusual architecture dominating the breathtaking unspoiled land of Lycia.
+Around twenty major sites remain today with the Lycians' unusual architecture dominating the breathtaking unspoiled

 Although little historical record has been left behind them, what has been discovered reveals the fascinating history and culture of an outstanding civilization.

+This coastline is truly spectacular.
+Rugged cliffs of pine forests plunge into turquoise sea.
+Between them are small bays of sand and shingle accessible only by boat.
 In ancient times the Lycians, mentioned in Homer's Iliad, settled here and the ruins of their cities and majestic rock tombs can easily be seen.
-Wander round a deserted dusty ruin, stop for a dip and a simple lunch at a lokanta and you will discover that you can still experience the rugged pleasures of old Turkey.
+Wander round a deserted dusty ruin, stop for a dip and a simple lunch at a lokanta and you will discover that you can still experience the rugged pleasures of old

 Sunday Telegraph